-The surrogacy service requires huge dedication and commitment to the intended on the end of surrogates.
-Therefore, the surrogate has equal right to know about the intended parent’s details to ensure that the safety to work for them and emotional and financial support from intended parents require to pursue the surrogacy process.
+The surrogacy service requires huge dedication and commitment to the intended end of surrogates.
+Therefore, the surrogate has an equal right to know about the intended parent’s details to ensure that the safety to work for them and emotional and financial support from intended parents require to pursue the surrogacy process.
 Screening for intended parents requires to conduct for assuring the surrogates that they serve for a genuine client.

 The intended parent screening process varies from agency to agency.
 However, every surrogacy agency has conducted screening for intended parents and the detailed profile has shown to prospective surrogates.
 Following are details of the surrogacy screening process of intended parents:

 Intended parents need to apply a surrogacy agency by filling a detailed application form along with providing family information, social history, and reasons for surrogacy process selection.
 Surrogacy agencies can estimate the interest of the intended parent to pursue surrogacy by assessing the provided information.
 The surrogacy agency also gauges the commitment level of intended parents and the need for surrogacy service from application form assessment.

 After submission of the application form and basic information to the surrogacy agency, intended parents usually have received a call for setting the first appointment with a surrogacy agency.
 During the first visit, a surrogacy expert who is working for that agency provides detailed surrogacy-related information and also answers the question of intended parents if any to clear the surrogacy process concept.
 After the session, a pre-approved questionnaire is provided to the intended parents to fill up.
 The goal of filling the questionnaire is to assess the genuine interest of intended parents and also to develop a surrogacy plan for the legitimate clients.
 Surrogacy agency can know the following details from the filled-up questionnaire: